Xenomorph (video game): Reception

 Xenomorph was critically well received.
 Computer & Video Games highlighted the well-drawn aliens and scenery, addictiveness, and atmosphere of solitude.
 Some jerky animation was criticised, but overall the Amiga and Atari versions were awarded 90%.
 Amiga Format awarded 83%, finding the 3D view to be well implemented, and the weapons and equipment to be varied, well-designed and graphically impressive.
 The lack of a wide variety of sound effects was criticized, as was the lack of an "outer-space" atmosphere.
 Critics pointed out that drawing a map is important in progressing in Xenomorph, as it is easy to get lost or miss an important location.

 Legacy

 A sequel to Xenomorph titled Xenomorph II was announced in a February 1991 issue of The One, and was to be developed by the development team behind Into the Eagle's Nest, however, the game was never released and is in dispute.
-According to rumourXenomorph II was to use Into the Eagle's Nest as a framework, but upgraded with "the Xenomorph 3D system", and was announced for a February 1992 release.
+According to rumour, Xenomorph II was to use Into the Eagle's Nest as a framework, but upgraded with "the Xenomorph 3D system", and was announced for a February 1992 release.
 However one of the original authors of Xenomorph denies this was ever proposed and had other plans for a sequel.